ethica-framework/main/README.md

 **Step 4:** Addressing Unfairness
 Does your challenge involve fixing an existing fairness problem you’ve identified?
--	Are you trying to decide on whether to focus on fairness at the group level or individual level?
+-	Are you trying to decide on a definition of fairness?
--	Do you know need to balance competing definitions of fairness?
+-	Do you need some examples of fair versus unfair outcomes?
--	Do you need to make tradeoffs between fairness and mode performance?
+-	Do you need to decide if the problem can be fixed by adding new rules?
 → If YES, go to `Fairness Balancing module`

 **Step 5:** Data & Privacy